Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Dataset

 \subsubsection{Pyrite--sand mixtures}

-This sample series consists of 30 mixtures of feldspar sand and pyrite grains.
-Three pyrite size classes are considered: (i)~$\leq0.5$~mm, (ii)~0.5--1~mm, and (iii)~1--3~mm.
-For each class, ten mixtures are prepared with pyrite volume fractions ranging from 1\,\% to 10\,\%.
-The mixtures consist of a fixed sand mass of 59.6~g and a variable pyrite mass calculated from densities of 2.65 and 5.0~g~cm$^{-3}$, respectively.
-SIP measurements are performed in a cylindrical insulating cell of 2.6~cm internal diameter and 7~cm length, equipped with stainless steel disk electrodes for current injection and nonpolarizable electrodes for voltage measurement.
-The KCl solution used for saturation has a conductivity of 160~$\mu$S~cm$^{-1}$ at 21~$^\circ$C. The lack of intrinsic sample holder polarization is validated through measurements on the KCl solution only.
+This series consists of 30 mixtures with three pyrite size classes ($\leq0.5$ mm, 0.5--1~mm, 1--3~mm) and volume fractions from 1\,\% to 10\,\%.
+Measurements are performed in a cylindrical insulating cell (2.6~cm diameter, 7~cm length) using steel current electrodes and nonpolarizable potential electrodes.
+Samples are saturated with a KCl solution (160~$\mu$S~cm$^{-1}$ at 21~$^\circ$C), and the absence of sample holder polarization is verified through blank measurements.